sidcgithub/MyRepoApp/README.md

 - **UI Testing:**
    - **Objective:** Ensure the user interface behaves correctly with simulated network responses.
-   - **Thought Process:** Utilizing `MockWebServer`, we were able to simulate API responses and test the UI in a controlled environment, ensuring that the app responds correctly to various data inputs.
+   - **Thought Process:** Utilizing `MockWebServer`, I was able to simulate API responses and test the UI in a controlled environment, ensuring that the app responds correctly to various data inputs.

 ### Revisions and Final Architecture